ripple/opensource.ripple.com/docs/simpleXRPL/get-started.md

 # Get Started

-This tutorial takes you through the basics of sending your first operation on the XRP Ledger with simpleXRPL.
+This tutorial takes you through the basics of sending your first operation on the XRP Ledger with **simpleXRPL**.

 ## Goals